2xic/tinyeth/README.md

     - Support for creating a raw transactions
     - Support for signing a raw transaction

-- [ ] (WIP) Implementation parts of the EVM (i.e should be able to run a simple contract based on the bytecode)
+- [ ] (started on) Implementation parts of the EVM (i.e should be able to run a simple contract based on the bytecode)

   Currently added:
     - Runs a basic contract